noisy/portfolio/src/views/projects/Seerene.md

 What's the point of that, you may ask?
 Personally, it was making a huge difference for me knowing that STXNext and its client believed in us and trusted us, that we are capable of organizing our work on our own.
 I believe thanks to that everyone in the team felt more empowered and cared about the outcome even more.

-## Conclusion/Summary
+## Summary

-When I've started working on this project, there was just a 3 developers from STXNext working on that.
-I believe work of this initial team was crucial in a process of building strong and long lasting relationship of STXNext and it's client, which before I left... resulted with existinance of 3 big teams, with 5 devs & 2 QAs each, with support of 2 scrum masters and 2 Product Owners.
+When I've started working on this project, there were just 3 developers from STXNext working on that.
+I believe the work of this initial team was crucial in a process of building a strong and long-lasting relationship of STXNext and its client, which before I left... resulted in the existence of 3 big teams, with 5 devs & 2 QAs each, with support of 2 scrum masters and 2 Product Owners.

-9 months after leaving, I've convinced one of my former team-mates (the most expirienced one), to change job too, and to work with me together, for another company: Tokenika, for which I've already was working on for a few months.